SUSE/cap-release-notes/Notes-CaaSP.md

 **Mandatory Steps**

-The following steps have to be done at least once in order to be able to deploy CaaSP and CAP on top of OpenStack
+The following steps have to be done at least once in order to be able to deploy CaaS Platform and CAP on top of OpenStack

-* Upload the CaaSPv2 image to OpenStack
+* Upload the CaaS Platform v2 image to OpenStack

   You can get the SUSE-CaaS-Platform-2.0-OpenStack-Cloud.x86_64-1.0.0-GM.qcow2 image (here)[https://download.suse.com/Download?buildid=tW8sXCIHrWE~] (SUSE customer account required).